survivejs/webpack-book/manuscript/building/02_code_splitting.md

 ...
 ```

 That _1.js_ is your split point.
-Examining the file reveals that webpack has wrapped the code in a `webpackJsonp` block and processed the code bit.
+Examining the file reveals webpack has wrapped the code in a `webpackJsonp` block and processed the code bit.

 T> If you want to adjust the name of the chunk, set `output.chunkFilename`.
 For example, setting it to `"chunk.[id].js"` would prefix each split chunk with the word "chunk".